THS Annual Report 2008

 String Quartet and the completion of the restoration of the western facade and windows of the church.
 Organized by John Morton,

 composer and THS board member, it was an evening of music, light, and grace in which the four accomplished musicians, Gregor

 Kitzis, Yi-Ping Yang, Rieko Kawabata, and Michael Goeke, played a intriguing program of Mozart, Mendelssohn, and contemporary

 American composers Ruth Crawford Seeger and Elliot Carter.
 We are making plans for a return of the Klang String Quartet in the

-educational and entertainment event of the year and takes months of planning.
-DeWint House Superintendent Harold Jones, his wife
+major educational and entertainment event of the year and takes months of planning.
+DeWint House Superintendent Harold Jones,

-Kathy, their son and grandson, and Karl and Jennifer Best worked throughout the day helping with setting up and breaking down the
+his wife Kathy, their son and grandson, and Karl and Jennifer Best worked throughout the day helping with setting up and breaking

 Several inspired changes in logistics and planning made the day run more smoothly than ever.
 Marilyn Schauder’s gift for public